Theory Q&A

 This means:

-• Will and consciousness share the same structural address.
-Both the Hard Problem (why does traversal feel like something?) and the branch selection problem (what selects?) point to Δself.
+- Will and consciousness point to the same gap.
+Both the Hard Problem (why does traversal feel like something?) and the branch selection problem (what selects?) run into Δself — not a hidden chooser, but the budgeted limit on what the self-model can say.

-• The irreducibility of agency is explained, not merely asserted.
-The phenomenological experience of will — the irreducible sense of authorship — is the first-person signature of a process executing in the observer's own blind spot.
+- The irreducibility of agency is explained, not merely asserted.
+The phenomenological experience of will — the irreducible sense of authorship — is the first-person signature of being on one realized thread through the fan, a traversal the self-model can never fully narrate.

-• The output gap is a structural necessity.
-The theory does not have an output gap that needs filling; it has a structural impossibility (P-4) that makes the gap load-bearing.
+- The output gap is a structural feature.
+The theory does not have an output gap that needs filling; it has a budgeted shortfall (Conjecture P-4) that makes the gap load-bearing.

 15. Where is the self?